freakmangd/zentig_ecs/README.md

 ## Installation
 See the page on installing [here](https://github.com/freakmangd/zentig_ecs/tree/main/docs/installation.md)

+## Getting Started
+See this short tutorial on creating systems and components [here](https://github.com/freakmangd/zentig_ecs/tree/main/docs/hello_world.md)

 ## Full Examples
-See full examples in the [examples folder](https://github.com/freakmangd/zentig_ecs/tree/main/examples).
+See full examples in the [examples folder](https://github.com/freakmangd/zentig_ecs/tree/main/examples)

 ## Raylib Support
 While it is easy to get started with a raylib with just zentig_ecs, I've created a library that